irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- To run our Docker images, we followed these general steps; First, we created a Dockerfile that specified the base image, the files to include in the Docker image, and the default command to run.
-We used the docker build command to create a Docker image from the Dockerfile.
-Once the image was built, we ran it using the docker run command. <https://github.com/irisdaniaj/MLOps_project/blob/main/Dockerfile> ---
+To run our Docker images, we followed these general steps; we created a dockerfile that specified the base image, the files to include in the Docker image, and the default command to run.
+We used the docker build command to create a Docker image from the Dockerfile, once the image was built, we ran it using the docker run command. <https://github.com/irisdaniaj/MLOps_project/blob/main/Dockerfile> ---

 ### Question 16